HF Active Vee Antenna

 Computer modeling and on-air testing shows that the antenna is elliptically polarised with a vertical component 6 dB below the horizontal one.

 Our antenna is a 90 degree upright vee active antenna with a built-in low noise RF amplifier.
-An ethernet cable is used to connect the antenna to a base unit.
-This allows 12V power to supply the amplifier while another balanced pair within the cable is used as the RF feeder.
+The revised version of the antenna uses coaxial cable between the base and head unit to feed DC power and transfer RF signals.
+N type female connectors are used on the head and base units.
 The antenna uses isolation transformers to isolate the antenna elements from extraneous RF noise picked up by the feeder cable or from the electrical supply to the base unit.

 The antenna power requirements are 10 to 16V at 150mA.